Q: Why did you switch to two-week sessions?

 Q: What is the earliest time I can drop my camper off?

 Q: Does my camper get a camp shirt and when do they wear it?

 Q: Who can pick up my camper?

 A: In order for a camper to be dismissed the caregiver picking up the child must be listed on the Camper Release Form (either the paper form or online at Campdoc.com).
 If you intend to have someone else pick up your child please call the office at (781) 259-0784 to have them added to the list.
 All persons picking up may be asked to provide photo ID so we can confirm he or she is permitted to pick up your child.
-Trailblazer and Trailbreaker Parents please refer to the parent handbook for instructions about self-dismissal.
+Trailblazer and Trailbreaker Parents please refer to the family handbook for instructions about self-dismissal.